Opposition holds big rally in Venezuelan capital

 Opposition supporters marched from different parts of the city to converge on the avenue, where they waved flags, cheered and sang.

-Around the edges of the rally, groups of red-clad "Chavista" pro-government supporters chanted in favor of Maduro.
+Around the edges of the rally, groups of red-clad "Chavista" pro-government supporters chanted in favour of Maduro.

 Both candidates are touring the South American country during a lightning, 10-day campaign ahead of next Sunday's vote, which was triggered by Chavez's death from cancer on March 5.